Sharp Page transitions in generic Hamiltonian dynamics: Discussion

 One tantalizing perspective is to explore potential connections of such finite-$\alpha$ Page transitions to the island formula~\cite{Almheiri2019,Almheiri2020_1,Almheiri2020_2} in black hole physics, where the non-analytic emergence of a quantum extremal surface leads to non-analytic behavior of the von Neumann ($\alpha=1$) entanglement entropy.
 The island formula framework is currently regarded as the leading candidate for resolving the black hole information paradox.

-\emph{Note added}.---While this work was being finalized, a paper by Ganguly \textit{et al.}~\cite{ganguly2025quantum} appeared, addressing related but distinct questions.
+\emph{Note added}.---Recently, a paper by Ganguly \textit{et al.}~\cite{ganguly2025quantum} appeared, addressing related but distinct questions.
 Our conclusions are consistent where they overlap.
-Additionally, a paper by Jha \textit{et al.}~\cite{RJha2025} studying a complementary model with charge conservation is scheduled to appear alongside this one.
+Additionally, a paper by Jha \textit{et al.}~\cite{RJha2025} studying a complementary model with charge conservation is scheduled to appear.